 June

-The AMCAS application becomes available to admission offices in the month of June.
+The AMCAS application becomes available to admission offices in June.
 The UCF College of Medicine operates on a holistic approach; therefore, the application review process may take several months before the admission committee concludes the review process.

 July